isoteric/irccex/README.md

 Every round starts a new "game mode", which affects how the round will end or how the scoring is done for the winner(s).
 The main goal of the entire game is to collect points from winning game rounds, which can be seen using the `!scores` command.

 ###### Strategy
 There are many ways to become skilled in this game.
-Making *legit* trades that you would do in the market with real money is the last fucking on that list.
+Making *legit* trades that you would do in the market with real money is the last on that list.

 I know what you're thinking...
 "Can't I just register 500 accounts & have them all !trade and !send money and get RICH?"
 Yes, you can do that!
 But just know you are not going to be the first or the last to ever think of that.